SIEMbiotic17/Wazuh-SIEM-SOC-Infrastructure-Deployment/README.md

 * Validation of log ingestion and real-time alert visibility
 * Firewall configuration and connectivity troubleshooting

-This project represents the infrastructure foundation of a larger SOC lab series and establishes a fully operational monitoring pipeline ready for future detection and investigation projects.
+This project forms the **infrastructure foundation** of a larger SOC lab series and establishes a fully operational monitoring pipeline for future detection and investigation exercises.

 ---

 ## 2. Lab Objectives

-This project focuses on building the foundational infrastructure of a functional Security Operations Center (SOC) within a controlled virtual environment.
+This project focuses on building the **foundational infrastructure** of a functional **Security Operations Center (SOC)** within a controlled virtual environment.

-The primary objectives of this lab are:
+The primary objectives of this lab are to:

-* Deploy a centralized Ubuntu Server to function as the SOC node
+* Deploy a centralized **Ubuntu Server** to act as the SOC node
-* Install and configure a SIEM platform using Wazuh
+* Install and configure a **SIEM platform using Wazuh**
-* Configure secure remote access and basic server hardening
+* Configure secure remote access and implement basic server hardening
-* Establish a controlled NAT-based virtual network for internal communication
+* Establish a controlled **NAT-based virtual network** for internal communication
-* Onboard a monitored endpoint (Kali Linux) using the Wazuh agent
+* Onboard a monitored endpoint (**Kali Linux**) using the Wazuh agent
 * Validate successful log ingestion from endpoint to SIEM
 * Confirm alert generation and dashboard visibility
 * Troubleshoot firewall and connectivity issues

-The goal of this phase is to establish a stable monitoring foundation that accurately simulates log collection and centralized visibility within a SOC environment.
+The goal of this phase is to establish a **stable monitoring foundation** that accurately simulates log collection and centralized visibility within a SOC environment.

-This project intentionally focuses on infrastructure deployment and log pipeline validation.
-Advanced detection engineering, attack simulation, and incident investigation will be addressed in subsequent projects within this SOC lab series.
+> ⚠️ **Note:** This project intentionally focuses on **infrastructure deployment and log pipeline validation**.
+Advanced detection engineering, attack simulation, and incident investigation will be addressed in subsequent SOC lab projects.
 ---
 ## 3. Lab Architecture

-The SOC lab is deployed within a virtualized environment to simulate a simplified internal enterprise network.
-The architecture separates the monitoring server and the endpoint to reflect a realistic centralized logging model.
+The SOC lab is deployed within a **virtualized environment** to simulate a simplified internal enterprise network.
+The architecture separates the **monitoring server** and the **endpoint**, reflecting a realistic centralized logging model.

-The environment consists of the following components:
+### Lab Components

 | Component                         | Role in the Lab                                                           |
 | --------------------------------- | ------------------------------------------------------------------------- |